Olutobz/Olutobz/README.md

 🌱 I’m currently learning more about Android Development, Data Structures and Algorithms.

+🔭 Taking my problem solving skills to the next level 🚀🚀🚀

 💬 Ask me about Android, Java & Kotlin

 <h3 align="left">Languages and Tools:</h3>